LunIR

-LunIR is a nanosatellite spacecraft launched to the Moon collecting surface spectroscopy and thermography.
+LunIR (Lunar InfraRed Imaging, formerly known as SkyFire) is a nanosatellite spacecraft launched to the Moon collecting surface spectroscopy and thermography.
 It was launched as a secondary payload on the Artemis 1 mission on 16 November 2022.

 Mission

 LunIR is a technology demonstration mission funded by NASA that uses a low-cost 6U CubeSat spacecraft.
 LunIR will perform a lunar flyby, collecting spectroscopy and thermography for surface characterization, remote sensing, and site selection.
 The spacecraft includes two deployable solar panels and will have a total mass of about 14 kg.

 LunIR was selected in April 2015 by NASA's NextSTEP program (Next Space Technologies for Exploration Partnerships) and awarded a contract to Lockheed Martin Space worth US$1.4 million for further development.

 LunIR will communicate with Earth via ground stations operated by Kongsberg Satellite Services.
 LunIR will use 13-meter-diameter radio antennas located in Punta Arenas, Chile; Svalbard, Norway; and Troll station, Antarctica.

 Launch

 LunIR was launched as one of ten CubeSats as a secondary payload on the maiden flight of the Space Launch System, Artemis 1.